Hungary: Cuisine

 Pálinka is a fruit brandy, distilled from fruit grown in the orchards situated on the Great Hungarian Plain.
 It is a spirit native to Hungary and comes in a variety of flavours including apricot (barack) and cherry (cseresznye).
 However, plum (szilva) is the most popular flavour.
 Beer goes well with many traditional Hungarian dishes.
 The five main Hungarian beer brands are: Borsodi, Soproni, Arany Ászok, Kõbányai, and Dreher.
 People traditionally do not clink their glasses or mugs when drinking beer.
 There is an urban legend in Hungarian culture that Austrian generals clinked their beer glasses to celebrate the execution of the 13 Martyrs of Arad in 1849.
 Many people still follow the tradition, although younger people often disavow it, citing that the vow was only meant to last 150 years.

-Hungary is ideal for wine-making, and the country can be divided into numerous regions.
+Hungary is ideal for wine-making, and the country can be divided into numerous wine-producing regions.
 The Romans brought vines to Pannonia, and by the 5th century AD, there are records of extensive vineyards in what is now Hungary.
 The Hungarians brought their wine-making knowledge from the East.
 According to Ibn Rustah, the Hungarian tribes were familiar with wine-making long before their conquest of the Carpathian Basin.
-The different wine regions offer a great variety of styles: the main products of the country are elegant and full-bodied dry whites with good acidity, although complex sweet whites (Tokaj), elegant (Eger) and full-bodied robust reds (Villány and Szekszárd).
-The main varieties are: Olaszrizling, Hárslevelű, Furmint, Pinot gris or Szürkebarát, Chardonnay (whites), Kékfrankos (or Blaufrankisch in German), Kadarka, Portugieser, Zweigelt, Cabernet Sauvignon, Cabernet Franc and Merlot.
+The different wine regions offer a great variety of styles: the main products of the country are elegant and full-bodied dry whites with good acidity, although complex sweet whites (Tokaj), elegant (Eger) and full-bodied robust reds (Villány and Szekszárd) are also produced.
+The main varieties are Olaszrizling, Hárslevelű, Furmint, Pinot gris or Szürkebarát, Chardonnay (whites), Kékfrankos (or Blaufrankisch in German), Kadarka, Portugieser, Zweigelt, Cabernet Sauvignon, Cabernet Franc and Merlot.
 The most famous wines from Hungary are Tokaji Aszú and Egri Bikavér.
 Tokaji wine has received accolades from numerous great writers and composers.

 For over 150 years, a blend of forty Hungarian herbs has been used to create the liqueur unicum, a bitter, dark-coloured liqueur that can be drunk as an apéritif or after a meal.